 In 1935, members of the Balaban family (of the Balaban & Katz chain fame) purchased the Des Plaines Theater, and it became primarily a first-run movie house.
 That same year, the theatre was remodeled by the firm of Pereira & Pereira, adding some Art Deco style touches, especially to the marquee.
 In 1982, a fire nearly destroyed the theatre, but it was reopened a couple years later as a twin, with each auditorium seating about 275 patrons and screening second-run films.

 The Des Plaines received a much-needed renovation in 1998, and showed primarily first-run East Indian films until closing in early-2003.

-In October 2010, work began converting the theater back to a single auditorium.
-Renovations were completed and the theater re-opened on November 11, 2011.
+In October 2010, work began converting the theatre back to a single auditorium.
+Renovations were completed and the theatre re-opened on November 11, 2011.
 Seating is now provided for 700, with hopes of adding a further 250 seats in the near future.
 Programming live theatre, Bollywood movies, independent movies, and hopes of including Hollywood movies and film festivals.